Originally published on Feb. 28, 2021; updated on September 23, 2021.

 The DC AG frames these payments as an under-the-table attempt to divert charitable funds to the Trumps’ private holdings.
 The complaint focuses on possible misconduct by committee executive Rick Gates, who also held key roles in the Trump campaign.
 (Gates would later cooperate with the Mueller investigation.)
 To tie in the Trump entities, the complaint asserts that the Trump businesses knew it was overcharging the non-profit committee, and points to internal negotiations between the parties that allegedly show both sides were aware of the extreme rates.
 The DC AG is asking the court to compel the Trump business to put the misspent funds into a trust where they can be put toward charitable purposes.

-Update: The DC AG moved for summary judgement on Mar.
+Update: The DC AG moved for summary judgment on Mar.
 24, 2021.
-All three defendants responded by filing their own motions for summary judgement on Apr.
+All three defendants responded by filing their own motions for summary judgment on Apr.
 8, 2021.

-7. Bennie Thompson Incitement Suit for Jan.
+7. Karen Bass et al. Incitement Suit for Jan.
 6 Capitol Attack

 Thompson v.
 Trump, No. 21-cv-00400 (D.D.C. filed Feb.
 16, 2021)